aztfmod/rovergo/docs/dev-guide.md

 goreleaser --snapshot --rm-dist
 ```

-## Running Deployment Integration Tests
+## Running Integration Tests

-It's possible to follow the below guideline to run the deploy integration tests on a fork of `aztfmod/rovergo` repo.
+Rovergo has integration tests that you can run locally or via a Github Actions workflow.

 ### Running integration tests locally